alyf-de/landa/docs/api.md

 ## Water Body

 Get a list of water bodies along with their main fish species and special provisions.
+Water bodies that are inactive or have _Display In Fishing Guide_ disabled, are not included in the response.

 - `GET /api/method/landa.api.water_body`